Delphi method

-The Delphi method or Delphi technique (/ˈdɛlfaɪ/ DEL-fy; also known as Estimate-Talk-Estimate or ETE) is a structured communication technique or method, originally developed as a systematic, interactive forecasting method that relies on a panel of experts.
+The Delphi method, or Delphi technique (/ˈdɛlfaɪ/ DEL-fy; also known as Estimate–Talk–Estimate, or ETE), is a structured communication technique, or method, originally developed as a systematic, interactive forecasting method that relies on a panel of experts.
 Delphi has been widely used for business forecasting and has certain advantages over another structured forecasting approach, prediction markets.

 Delphi can also be used to help reach expert consensus and develop professional guidelines.
 It is used for such purposes in many health-related fields, including clinical medicine, public health, and research.

 Delphi is based on the principle that forecasts (or decisions) from a structured group of individuals are more accurate than those from unstructured groups.
-The experts answer questionnaires in two or more rounds.
-After each round, a facilitator or change agent provides an anonymised summary of the experts' forecasts from the previous round as well as the reasons they provided for their judgments.
+In classic applications, experts answer questionnaires in two or more discrete rounds.
+However, modern Real-Time Delphi formats often utilize a continuous, roundless interaction.
+After each round, a facilitator, or change agent, provides an anonymised summary of the experts' forecasts from the previous round as well as the reasons they provided for their judgments.
 Thus, experts are encouraged to revise their earlier answers in light of the replies of other members of their panel.
 It is believed that during this process the range of the answers will decrease and the group will converge towards the "correct" answer.
-Finally, the process is stopped after a predefined stopping criterion (e.g., number of rounds, achievement of consensus, stability of results), and the mean or median scores of the final rounds determine the results.
+Finally, the process is stopped after a predefined stopping criterion (e.g., number of rounds, achievement of consensus, stability of results), while traditional stopping criteria aimed for statistical convergence (e.g., mean or median scores), contemporary methodology prioritizes mapping the landscape of expert opinion, exploring qualitative reasoning, and identifying valid minority views rather than forcing an artificial consensus.

+In a Delphi consensus and in research, reaching consensus does not necessarily show that the correct answer has been found but only that agreement has been reached among the experts.
+The method has been critiqued for emphasizing consensus in ways that may limit participant discussion and explanations.
+Alternative methods, such as focus groups, prioritize discussion and elaboration.
+In face-to-face discussions, there is always the disadvantage that strong personalities may influence or dictate the direction of the conversation.
+The Delphi method is often presented as a way to reduce individual control by collecting responses independently.

 Special attention has to be paid to the formulation of the Delphi theses and the definition and selection of the experts in order to avoid methodological weaknesses that severely threaten the validity and reliability of the results.

-Ensuring that the participants have requisite expertise and that more domineering participants do not overwhelm weaker-willed participants, as the first group tends to be less inclined to change their minds and the second group is more motivated to fit in, can be a barrier to reaching true consensus.
+For example, care must be taken to ensure that the panelists have the requisite subject-matter expertise and that the more domineering participants do not overwhelm weaker-willed participants—the former may be less inclined to change their minds, or the latter more motivated to fit in, and either case could inhibit reaching true consensus.